Edwinem/msckf_tutorial/README.md

 ### MSCKF differences

-In most literature and in this project you will find that the MSCKF works a little bit differently in how it handles rigid body transforms.
+In most literature and in this project you will find that the MSCKF works differently in how it handles rigid body transforms.
 The most significant being the use of the jpl style quaternions, and that they store the rotation in the opposite direction compared to most people.